gordielachance/bbpress-pencil-unread/readme.txt

 If it hasn't been done already, you can translate the plugin and send me the translation.
 I recommand [Loco Translate](https://fr.wordpress.org/plugins/loco-translate/) to work on your translations within Wordpress.

 == Changelog ==

+= 1.2.7 =
+* Added the 'bookmark' option, which adds (by default) a link after topics titles to go directly to the last read reply of that topic.

 = 1.2.6 =
 * Added meta query in has_user_read_all_forum_topics() to ignore posts below timestamp generated in get_skip_timestamp()